 There are plenty of examples of origami-inspired space technology.
 One such is the solar array.
 The combination of different folds expands into a large, flat circular surface.
 These solar arrays can then be used to convert solar energy into electrical power.
 More examples of how NASA engineers use origami to design future spacecraft can be found here:

 Picture books are a fantastic way to explore mathematical concepts.
-We’ve selected our favourites and matched them to the following areas of the curriculum: place value, calculation, fractions and measurement.
-Many of these books also link to other areas of STEM.
+We’ve selected our favourites and matched them to the following mathematical areas: place value, calculation, fractions and measurement.

 Click on each image to find out more about the book including the age recommendation, key concept and an Amazon link.